 A portion of OPG's long-term debt has been financed by the OEFC.
-As at December 31, 2018, the OEFC held \$3.4 billion of OPG's long-term debt with maturities ranging from one month to 29 years.
-For additional details, see Note 8 to the Company's audited annual financial statements as at and for the year ended December 31, 2018.
+As at December 31, 2019, the OEFC held \$3,135 million of OPG's long-term debt with maturities ranging from one month to 28 years.
+For additional details, see Note 11 of the Company's audited consolidated financial statements as at and for the year ended December 31, 2019.